tslocke/hobocookbook/gitorials/agility.markdown

 tests and so that we can have separate fixtures for separate tests.

-In our case, we want to test from a blank database, so we'll create a blank file for each model with the exception of story_status:
+In our case, we want to test from a blank database, so we'll create a blank file for each model with the exception of `story_status`:

     $ mkdir test/fixtures/blank
     $ cd test/fixtures/blank